It is well known that the environment shapes the personality of a human being.

 Technology can help the students connect with each other in a variety of situations, for example, messaging platforms can be used by individuals within a group project, especially when not in the same location.
 Technology platforms can become a way to stay informed and ensure everyone feels able to participate equally in school activities

-Through technological tools, students can broaden their knowledge, gain differing insights and be more involved and engaged in debates.
+Through integrating technology in the classroom, students can broaden their knowledge, gain differing insights and be more involved and engaged in debates.

 When talking about IT integration, it helps to bring fun while studying!
 Animated games with popular characters can explain everything from the solar system to the texts of Aristotle.

-The disadvantages are many, including someone who struggles with… distraction.
+The disadvantages are manifold, including someone who struggles with… distraction.

 This is harmful, but perhaps not as serious as a more evident trend, the temptation for students to use their devices to cheat during exams.
 This problem has been overcome by the introduction of thorough controls, digital citizenship contracts and IT-specific training for teachers.